andrewpillar/mgrt/readme.md

 $ mgrt cat 1136214245 --up | mysql ...
 ```

-`mgrt cat` takes a list of revision IDs for its arguments.
+`mgrt cat` takes a list of revision IDs for the arguments.

 ## SSL Connections